Instructions on joining the Members Only Forum

 -

 As long as you are not on a Thai codeshare ex Zurich you will be impressed.
 (Thai codeshares go out in the afternoon as opposed to the evening Swiss departure.)
 The flight to Zurich is on an Embraer which is best described as being cosy.
 The intercontinental legs are undertaken by brand new Airbus 340 aircraft.
 There are individual screens in economy and the legroom is quite spacious.
 Zurich airport is spotless as you would expect and the aircraft crews seem to be pretty efficient and friendly.
 Many guys rate Swiss as the best value for money option from Manchester.
-I don't think you
+I don't think you'll be disappointed but it would be interesting to hear your thoughts once you get back.
+Tom

 -